You Are Not Starting Over

 Step 3: Set the Readiness Threshold Before You Book

-Do not schedule your retake until you hit two consecutive practice exams above 80% with no single topic below 65%.
+Do not schedule your retake until you hit two consecutive practice exams around 80% or higher with no major topic consistently below 65%.
 That is the threshold where your data is strong enough to act on.

 Example Schedule

-A student whose score report flags Brokerage Activities, Contracts, and Math:
+A student whose result report and diagnostic point to Brokerage Activities, Contracts, and Math:

 Day Focus